is green tea good for blood pressure

 Nuts

-Keto-friendly nuts include pecans, walnuts, almonds, Brazil nuts, macadamia nuts, cashew nuts, and pistachios.
+Nuts include pecans, walnuts, almonds, Brazil nuts, macadamia nuts, cashew nuts, and pistachios.
 Eating nuts reduce the risks of developing Non-alcoholic fatty liver disease and helps with weight maintenance.

 Nuts are a rich source of L-arginine that can lower blood pressure.
 A review on pistachio nuts stated that the high-fat content in these nuts was associated with increased satiety levels and weight management.
 Pistachios’ high energy density, fiber content, and unsaturated fatty acids induced satiety which lowered food intake reducing risks of weight gain and obesity.